kwikius/quantracker/doc_src/osd/software_devel/tech/quan/on_draw.rst

 This user supplied function is called by the `library supplied draw_task`_ to refresh the low level osd drawing overlay bitmap buffer.

-When the on_draw function has exited, the draw_task sends a message to the osd driver to swap buffers and then blocks until the osd driver returns a message confirming that the buffers have been swapped.
+Use the drawing api functions to write the OSD overlay on the display buffer.

+The on_draw function is called in the context of the `draw_task`_

 There are no constraints on the amount of time the function takes, except that until the buffer is updated, the driver will continue to display the previous buffer.